As If The Past Is An Answer

 ‘In my lifetime I’ve had at least three mothers.’

-—Grace M. Cho, Tastes Like War
+—Grace M. Cho, Tastes like War

 How do you begin to write a history both personal and radically inaccessible, one that traces a series of erasures?
 A hidden collective history, moreover, that haunts the communities to which one belongs.
 What account of the social does one need, to tell a story of survival?
 How to tell this story of the social, while preserving the singularity of a life—your mother’s and yours?